India's Cadila Healthcare starts producing COVID-19 vaccine candidate

 ZyCoV-D’s success is crucial for India, the country with the world’s biggest vaccine making capacity.

-India is currently using the AstraZeneca (AZN.L) shot and homegrown Covaxin.
-It has also approved Russia's Sputnik V and has urged Pfizer (PFE.N), Moderna (MRNA.O) and Johnson and Johnson (JNJ.N) to provide it with vaccines.
+India is currently using the AstraZeneca shot and homegrown Covaxin.
+It has also approved Russia’s Sputnik V and has urged Pfizer, Moderna and Johnson and Johnson to provide it with vaccines.
 All those shots will be imported, at least initially.

 Patel said unlike some other drugmakers hit by U.S. curbs on exports of vaccine raw material, Cadila was sourcing its ingredients domestically.